 In 2017, BEAM underwent a major revision, designed to simulate all modes of travel and to prepare the software for scalability and extensibility.
 We therefore no longer support the "PEV Only" version of BEAM, though the codebase is still available on the BEAM Github repository under the branch pev-only.
-In 2018, PEVs were re-implemented in BEAM following the new framework.
-In addition, BEAM supports modeling the refueling of fleets of electrified ride hail vehicles.
+In 2018, PEVs will be re-implemented in BEAM following the new framework.
+In addition, BEAM will support modeling the refueling of fleets of electrified TNCs.